-The number of turns to use in a loop is dependent on the size of the loop and length of the lead-in.
-Rather than dive into all of the calculations to arrive at a value, we will just give you a table of safe values based on the number of square feet in the loop (length times width in feet).
+The number of turns to use in a loop is dependent on the size of the loop, the amount of metal (rebar, cables, etc.), and distance from the loop to the detector.
+Rather than dive into all of the calculations to arrive at a value, we will just use safe values.
+You can almost never have too many turns in a loop, only too few.
+For a loop size of $2' \times 6'$, four turns will be sufficient unless there is metal in the loop area.
+In that case add at least one turn, and two if possible.
+As the loop size reaches $6' \times 6'$, four turns will work for most all installations.
 If you are unsure about your particular installation, call tech support for guidance.